What is assisted Self-Publishing?

 - Will retain the full copyright on your manuscript forever

-- Will own the full copyright on the layout and design of your finished book
+- Will own the copyright of the layout and design of your finished book

 - Will see ACTUAL books printed and delivered, and not the now fashionable ‘print on demand’ option preferred by most self-publishing companies that allows a greater profit for them, but actually retards the potential sales and success of your book

-- Will have full input and the right to make the final call on all stages of editorial and design
+- Will have meaningful input during all stages of editorial and design

 - Will receive all financial return (every cent of profits coming back to you) after production and publishing costs and distribution fees